 Since much of your work will be case study and projects it is imperative that you start these projects early and meet with you teams.
-After teaching this course for eight years those teams that start the process late tend to not perform as well on various projects.
+Teams that start the process late tend to not perform as well on various projects.
 Team issues should be dealt with early in project so adjustments can be made quickly.

-Class Assignments
+Class Assignments / Late Work

 All assignments should be completed and turned in on time.
 A significant reduction or zero points will be received for late assignments.
+Late assignments may not be accepted and will be determined at the discretion of the instructor.
 A number of assignments will require you to prepare the assignment in PowerPoint and make a short presentation in class.
 Due to the increase in class size all groups may or may not be able to give a class presentation, but you should be prepared to give the presentation at any point.
-Most of these assignments will be due the Tuesday before class and should be posted to ELearning by each person in the group.
+Most of these assignments will be due the Tuesday before class and should be posted to eLearning by each person in the group.
 Please do not send homework to my email or my TA's email address!
-Also do not send to our eLearning email accounts it should be uploaded to eLearning in the assignment area.
-Do not wait to the last minute to upload the assignment as the clock for the eLearning server may not be the same as your time.
+Also do not send to our eLearning email accounts, it should be uploaded to eLearning in the assignment area.
+Do not wait until the last minute to upload the assignment as the clock for the eLearning server may not be the same as your time.
 The system is set to allow you to resubmit the assignments up to the deadline if you have updates.
 Also, students have had problems in the past understanding how to upload to eLearning correctly.
 If in doubt ask one of the TA's.